 As a freelance actor and director, I have worked with various other companies including Treehouse Theatre - who create theatre for schools, Dramatic Productions - who are the resident company at the Poole Lighthouse and the all-female Juno Theatre.
 I am now a visiting director for White Horse Theatre in Germany - the world's largest touring educational theatre company.

 As a director, having worked with everyone and everything from students to old pros, new writing and classics, I believe that I bring the best out of both actors and the work presented to me.
-I am inherently bold and brave in my work, always seeking to gain clarity and perfection.
+I am inherently bold and brave in my work, always seeking to gain clarity and truth.

 '... her zen-like sense of calm, combined with a great passion for theatre and an intrinsic understanding of the art of acting, cause her to strike the perfect balance between collaborator, leader and teacher.'
-Actor Alessandro Babalola
+Actor/Writer Alessandro Babalola

 People and theatre inspire and interest me and I believe that I understand the workings of the art form at its core – starting from the simple idea of sharing and telling stories as being a part of human survival: